NoureenHussien/Life-Expectancy-Analysis/README.md

 To run this project, you'll need:
 - Python 3.x
 - Jupyter Notebook
-- Libraries: pandas, numpy, matplotlib, seaborn, requests, BeautifulSoup (if used)

 ## How to Run
 1. Make sure all required libraries are installed.